 Super Smash Bros.
 4

 However, Bayonetta does suffer from several flaws.
 Her smash attacks, while strong, are riddled with high ending lag.
-Other FPs are able to take advantage of this by intercepting with a smash attack of their own.
-Bayonetta’s AI is sometimes too focused on its aerial combos (which occasionally work in its favor, but miss just as frequently).
+Other FPs are then able to take advantage of this by intercepting with a smash attack of their own.
+Bayonetta’s AI is sometimes too focused on its aerial combos (which occasionally work in its favor, but miss just as often).
 Furthermore, the AI does not properly utilize After Burner Kick and Witch Twist as recovery options and often self-destructs rather than using the moves in tandem with each other.

 Super Smash Bros.
 Ultimate

 When Super Smash Bros.
 Ultimate was released, many fighters in Super Smash Bros.
 4 were able to enjoy some AI improvements as well as character buffs.
 Despite being considered low-tier, Bayonetta has some unique strengths that can potentially lead her to success.
 Her forward smash and up smash boast impressive range, which can make it difficult for other FPs to get through to her without taking serious damage.
 Her AI is capable of performing very simple aerial combos as well, which are excellent for training a Raid Boss.
 She performs well against characters who have limited options to outrange her such as Peach, Daisy, and occasionally the Ice Climbers; She also performs well against some characters lower than her on the tier list such as R.O.B..